 Most people are going to say true.
 Followed by “I/They didn’t like the flavor.”
 It was too “gamey,” “tough,” or “weird.”
 Chances are you are confusing a few things.
 Mainly, Lamb and Mutton.

-Mutton, which is often described as ‘gamey’ and finds itself much less preferred, is a little older and was a staple of the food we used for our soldiers in World War II.
+Mutton, which is often described as ‘gamey’ and finds itself much less preferred, is a little older when slaughtered and was a staple of the food we used for our soldiers in World War II.
 That’s right, mutton.
 And since the 1940’s the sheep industry in America has been on the decline.
 There are other reasons as well, but I am sticking to food here.
 Bear with me, I am getting somewhere here.

 So, think about it.
 Your father, grandfather or great-grandfather probably had an awful experience with mutton.
 It wasn’t just mutton, it was canned mutton.
 And yes, in the 40’s everything was canned and boiled beyond any point of return, but even I wiggle my nose at the sound of canned mutton.
 Chances are, your lack of experience with lamb has little to do with lamb, but more about preferences that were established at a very low point in our culinary history and under terrible circumstances.